 Now that you're familiar with these 2 templates, it's time to start putting together your content using Microsoft Word.

 When you're done with this process, you'll have all of your webpages ready to go, each as its own Word doc.
 Here are 2 templates to get you started:

 Looking at your architecture, move though the pages within each level 1 category and think about the kind of information that will be there and how it might be formatted.

 - Which of the above templates should be used.
 If you have a page that you think requires a unique template, contact Web Services.

 - How the page should be formatted using headings.
 For example, if you have 5 webpages that highlight each of your services, you'll want to come up with a consistent set of headings.

 Then, create a word doc using the above templates as a starting place for each webpage.
 See the Arden Hills Zoo page template (doc) for the Our Animals category.
 Every page in that category contains the same headers and page formatting to make the experience consistent for web visitors.
 This ensures you gather the right things for each page from your sources.

 Naming word docs.
-We find it best to name your word docs according to your page ids.
-You can separate folders with an underscore and words in an id with a hyphen. (e.g. about-us_mission, contact_visit-team)
+We find it best to name your word docs according to your page system names.
+You can separate folders with an underscore and words in a system name with a hyphen. (e.g. about-us_mission, contact_visit-team)

 Gather your content.

 Get all your content together using your Word doc templates.